learn-co-students/tic-tac-toe-rb-bootcamp-prep-000/README.md

     └── spec_helper.rb
 ```

-#### Gemfile and Rakefile
+#### Gemfile

-These files setup some tools and gems for our project and can mostly be ignored.
+This file sets up gems for our project and can mostly be ignored.
+Make sure to
-Make sure to run `bundle` before starting this project so that you have all the
+run `bundle` before starting this project so that you have all the required
-required gems.
+gems.

 #### `bin/tictactoe`